Proposed College of Osteopathic Medicine

 Plans to establish the nation’s first Jesuit College of Osteopathic Medicine address a critical future need to train more primary care doctors while bolstering Xavier’s status as a leader in mission-driven, health sciences education.

-Proposed College of Medicine Site Plan
+College of Medicine Design

 Media/Press Inquiries